AaditAntony/notepad-flutter/README.md

 git push -u origin master
 $ git branch -m master main // to change the branch name
-$ git push -u origin main // to push the name
+$ git push -u origin main // to push the name git checkout -b feature-vort  // to create and move the branch at the same time